ciao-chung/ciao-vue-popup/src/components/Demo/CloseCallback/CloseCallback.md

 ### Properties

-closeCallback(option): Function, on close callback.
+- closeCallback(option): Function, on close callback.

-### Arguments

-- isCancel: Boolean, if this argument is true, it mean user close popup manually(click close icon or key up esc key).
+  - isCancel(argument1): Boolean, if this argument is true, it mean user close popup manually(click close icon or key up esc key).

 ### Example